openpsi-project/ReaLHF/docs/source/quickstart.rst

     :align: center

 We can see that there are six distinct *function calls* on these four models.
-In ReaL, these function calls can have independent allocations and parallel strategies.
+In ReaL, these function calls can have independent *allocations* and *parallel strategies*.
+Each GPU can accomodate parameter shards of multiple models (e.g., both the Actor and the Reward).
 Between two function calls upon the same model, ReaL will automatically re-allocate model parameters between source and destination locations and properly remap parallel strategies.
+The reallocation also includes the GPU-to-CPU reallocation, referred to as *offloading*.
-This feature can substantically reduce communication overhead caused by parallelization and improve GPU utilization.
+This technique can substantically reduce communication overhead caused by parallelization and improve GPU utilization.
 Please check :doc:`intro` for more details.